J-Rios/TLG_JoinCaptchaBot/README.md

 # TLG_JoinCaptchaBot
 Bot to verify if a new user, who join a group, is human.
 The Bot send an image captcha for each new user, and kick any of them that can't solve the captcha in a specified time.
+Also, any message that contains an URL sent by a new "user" before captcha completion, will be considered Spam and will be deleted.

 ### Installation: